GuhPires/super-react-router/README.md

 #### Routes Folder

 This folder holds all the files that contains routes needed to the application, **you don't need to create files here ( and it isn't recommended to do so )**.
-Basically it has 2 files that are plain JavaScript, _privateRoutes.js_ and _publicRoutes.js_.
+Basically it has 2 files that are plain JavaScript: _privateRoutes.js_ and _publicRoutes.js_.
 They are responsible of all routes paths, static props and components that you want to render.

 * **Private Routes**